 We’ll also need some functions to help us clean up IntArrays.
 First, we’ll write a destructor, which simply deallocates any dynamically allocated data.
 Second, we’ll write a function called erase(), which will erase the array and set the length to 0.

 Now let’s overload the [] operator so we can access the elements of the array.
-We should bounds check the index to make sure it’s valid, which is best done using the assert() function.
+We should ensure the index parameter has a valid value, which we can do by using the assert() function.
 We’ll also add an access function to return the length of the array.
 Here’s everything so far:

 At this point, we already have an IntArray class that we can use.
 We can allocate IntArrays of a given size, and we can use the [] operator to retrieve or change the value of the elements.